kilabit.info

 VPN provide a layer of access for your internal network in the cloud.
 Setting up VPN with WireGuard is now easier than ever, but its require latest (or supported) kernel, both on server and client.

-Combine that with DNS server (like rescached), we will have a complete isolate environment with custom internal domain (for example, myapp.internal).
+Combine that with DNS server (like rescached), we will have a complete isolate environment with custom internal domain (for example, myapp.internal, doc.myapp.internal, and so on).